Luddesnek/dotfiles/README.md

 # dotfiles
-Configurations of many programs i use with my linux setup.
+configuration files of many programs i use with my linux setup.
+And some scripts i've made to make my user experience better.